ZiyiLiao/Practice/prac/README.md

-# Python-practice
+# Prac
-practicing python

-+ work: for the topics-oriented practices
-+ prac: for some codes
++ Intermediate Python: the practicing codes for the course Intermediate Python For Data Science in DataCamp